salman774/detail-profile/readme.txt

 #
-this files uses tree strucutre pseudo classes rather than class and id seletors
+this project uses tree strucutre pseudo classes rather than class and id seletors